 - Strategic risk-taker skilled in the art of disruption and navigating a team through it.

-Measuring Digital Workplace ROI
+1. Measuring Digital Strategy ROI

 Track KPIs to measure the success of your strategy.
 Employee engagement is one of the most important indicators of the health of your company.
 Companies lose an accumulated $7 trillion in productivity due to low employee engagement.
 When your workforce is thriving and happy in their careers, it will show in your numbers.
 Most often, low engagement comes down to a lack of feeling valued, lack of recognition, and limited connection at work.
 Giving them tools to be part of the team reinvigorates employees.

 Track engagement and adoption of your digital workplace through your app’s analytics dashboard.
 If those numbers are climbing, you’ll see other positive results, like higher output and production speed, more innovation, and — your ultimate goal— great returns.

 A digital strategy will best serve your company if it is inclusive of every worker.
 Select a mobile-first tool that levels the playing field and gives every employee equal opportunity to communicate, collaborate, and share ideas.

 Frontline workers are the ones most in touch with your product and your customers.
 Giving them the tools and opportunity to share their insights will benefit the entire organization.
 And simply asking for their participation and recognizing the value they bring to the team has a big impact on boosting engagement.

 Across many industries, some businesses have been slower to go through the motions of a digital transformation.
 But if there’s one thing companies have learned during COVID-19, it is that agility can help a company survive a crisis.